Astemes/astemes-lunit/docs/20_Framework Architecture/Framework Architecture.md

 A test method is a VI belonging to a class inheriting from the Test Case class.
 It is not recommended to make test methods have Dynamic Dispatch terminals.
-The test method name must start with the letters `test` in either upper or lower case.
+As of version 1.8, it is not longer required for test method names to start with the letters `test`.
-The connector pane of the test case must use the 4-2-2-4 pattern and have the standard connectors for static or dynamic dispatch methods.
+The connector pane of the test case must use the 4-2-2-4 pattern and have the standard connectors for static dispatch methods (the error input being optional as there will never be any upstreams errors coming into the test vi).

 ![Test method connector pane](img/test_method_connector_pane.png)